gioUbbiali/The-List-of-Sustainability-Ontologies/README.md

 The list of Sustainability Ontologies includes three spreadsheets:

-1) The annex guidelines.
+1) The list guidelines.
 2) The list of assessed ontologies.
 3) The list of assessed terms.

-The methodology for annex construction is documented in the ….. and the annex guidelines spreadsheet.
+The methodology for the list's construction is documented in the ….. and the list guidelines spreadsheet.

 Spreadsheets are available both in Excel and CSV formats.